.

 RENDEZVOUS LOCATION

 The scientists will meet you when you arrive in Vestmannaeyjar on Day 1.
 You will be met at the Vestmannaeyjar ferry landing dock in the late afternoon.
-Domestic flights to Vestmannaeyjar are discouraged as availability varies and is unreliable due to high winds and fog often leading to last-minute cancellations.
-The bus and ferry system are a more reliable way to travel to your rendezvous location.
+Domestic flights to Vestmannaeyjar are discouraged as availability varies and is unreliable due to high winds and fog, often leading to last-minute cancellations.
+The bus and ferry systems are more reliable ways to travel to your rendezvous location.

 ABOUT YOUR DESTINATION